- Who are you and what do you do?

 If that is not the case, then no agency will be involved.
 The client would therefore save any

 A competitive market rate.
-This may be per hour, per day or milestone based, whichever the client prefers.
+This may be per hour, per day or achievement based, whichever the client requires.
 FCL can offer a discount for a longer engagement (the 6 months'

-rate will be cheaper than the 3 months').
+rate will be cheaper than the 3 months' rate).
 The savings in time and travelling expenses for any off-site work will be passed on to the client

 support the client which